-Now, I know that it may be a bit of a bold accusation to underline the SAT as a racist, class discriminating, misandrist organization, but recent statistics prove ampleevidence.
+Now, I know that it may be a bit of a bold accusation to underline the SAT as a racist, class discriminating, misandrist organization, but recent statistics prove ample evidence.
 In 2013, I scored a 239, whereas all other students who aren’t white middle class men scored an average of 1498.
 That’s a twelve hundred point difference.Coincidence?
-I don’t know what the word means.
+I don’t know what that word means.

 Here’s a clear-cut example of the inequitable playing field: Coming into test day, I had the disservice of years and years of SAT prep classes and insightful test-taking strategies, so when I sat down to fill in the bubbles, I quickly became bored and unengaged by the assessment, because I knew, beat-by-beat, what was going to be on the test.
 Now, if I was only lucky enough to come from a more poverty-stricken background that couldn’t afford tutors and books and instructional DVDs, I would’ve been so surprised and intrigued by the questions that I would have excelled.